luxonis/depthai-unity/README.md

 - URP project ([Coming soon](https://github.com/luxonis/depthai-unity))
 - Integration with Unity Perception package for synthetic dataset with automatic labelling ([Coming soon](https://github.com/luxonis/depthai-unity))
 - Integration with Unity Robotics Hub package and ROS ([Coming soon](https://github.com/luxonis/depthai-unity))

+## Community Projects
+Are you building spatial app using OAK For Unity?
+Please DM and will be a pleasure to add a reference here

+- jbb-kryo is building Unity app with some support for HoloLens2 and MKRT.
+Take a look here: https://github.com/kryotech-ltd/depthai-unity/tree/mkrt-hl2-update

 ## Compatibility